 What we liked

-Customize (almost) everything: WordPress.com’s free plan comes with access to quite a few high-quality website themes.
+Customize (almost) everything: WordPress.com's free plan includes access to many high-quality website themes.
 And, with the new-ish block editor that WordPress has been working on, some themes will even let you build your blog in a drag-and-drop fashion like Wix and Squarespace.
 There are some limits on custom code on this platform, though.

 What we didn't like